nodebots/nodeboats-jsconf2018/README.md

 ```

-If you are having troubles uploading the firmata firmware to the device, make sure that nothing is connected to pins 0 and 1 when uploading as this can interfere with the upload process.
+If you are having trouble uploading the firmata firmware to the device, make sure that nothing is connected to pins 0 and 1 when uploading, as this can interfere with the upload process.

-#### Step 3: Reupload StandardFirmataPlus
+#### Step 3: Re-upload StandardFirmataPlus

-Once the baud rate is properly set, re upload the StandardFirmataPlus sketch to your board.
-If you don't do this it might seems that your bluetooth module is getting a connection, the light will stop blinking, but you won't be able to connect.
+Once the baud rate is properly set, re-upload the StandardFirmataPlus sketch to your board.
+If you don't do this it might seem that your bluetooth module is getting a connection and the light will stop blinking, but you won't be able to connect.

 You can upload StandardFirmataPlus through the [Arduino IDE](https://www.instructables.com/id/Arduino-Installing-Standard-Firmata/) or using [firmata-party](https://www.npmjs.com/package/firmata-party) from the command line.

 #### Step 4: Wire the module to the Arduino's hardware port

-Once the baud rate is properly set & Firmata reloaded, connect the TX and RX pins to Arduino pins RX0 and TX1 respectively.
+Once the baud rate is properly set & Firmata reloaded, which has already been done for you for the workshop, connect the TX and RX pins to Arduino pins RX0 and TX1 respectively.

 ![Arduino Nano to HC-06 hookup](./diagrams/Nano-HC06-working_bb.png)

 #### Step 5: Pair the module

-Pair to the module from your host device, once you have paired with your bluetooth device the serial port should be visible with the 'ROBOT_NAME' you used in Step 1.
+Pair to the module from your host device.
+Once you have paired with your bluetooth device the serial port should be visible with the 'ROBOT_NAME' used in Step 1.
+(If you're in the workshop at JS Conf, the 'ROBOT_NAME' will be labeled on your module when you receive it.)
 It will be something like /dev/tty.ROBOT_NAME-SPPDev (in UNIX) and use COMX in Windows (where X is the number of the port).
 Use this name to tell [Johnny-Five which port to use](http://johnny-five.io/api/board/#component-initialization).

 You can test the connection by modifying the `blink.js` program to add the path to the Bluetooth port and running the program.
 Make sure Johnny-Five is installed in the `code` directory (`npm install`) before running `node code/blink.js`.